-She is a court member at the ICC Court of Arbitration and the PCA, as well as a member of the ICSID Panel of Arbitrators and other international arbitral institutions.
+She is a member of the ICC Court of Arbitration, the PCA, the ICSID panel of arbitrators and other international arbitral institutions.

-As an arbitrator, Eva has acted in numerous disputes stemming from a wide array of industries under all major institutional arbitration rules (ICC, LCIA, SCC, SIAC, FAI, LMAA and others), governed by various procedural and substantive laws (Swiss, English, US (New York and Connecticut), Swedish, Russian, Ukrainian, Singapore, Israeli, Latvian, Estonian, CISG, UNIDROIT Principles), and involving amounts in dispute of up to US$300 million.
+Eva has acted as arbitrator (chair, party-appointed, sole) in over 30 international arbitrations under all major institutional rules (ICSID, ICC, LCIA, SCC, SCAI, SIAC, CAM, FAI, LMAA, VCCA and others), in cases governed by various procedural and substantive laws (e.g., Swiss, English, US, Swedish, Russian, Ukrainian, Singapore, Israeli, Latvian, Estonian, Lithuanian, CISG and UNIDROIT principles).